View Source Config (Elixir v1.18.0)

 end

-The only files where you may access functions from the Mix module are the mix.exs file and inside custom Mix tasks, which always within the Mix.Tasks namespace.
+The only places where you may access functions from the Mix module are the mix.exs file and inside custom Mix tasks, which are always within the Mix.Tasks namespace.

 config/runtime.exs